Lakshmanan1996/techfiles/README.md

-# Tech Journey Portfolio – CI/CD Automated Deployment
+# Portfolio – CI/CD Automated Deployment

 This repository contains my portfolio website with a complete CI/CD pipeline using: